th9pa/homelab/docs/concepts.md

 Secure Shell.

-Encrypted protocol allows to remotely access and amange another computer over a network using an encrypted connection.
+Encrypted protocol allows to remotely access and manage another computer over a network using an encrypted connection.

 Used to remotely execute commands over a network.